SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [malijs/mali](https://github.com/malijs/mali) - A minimalistic gRPC microservice framework for Node.js
 - [parse-community/parse-server](https://github.com/parse-community/parse-server) - Parse Server for Node.js / Express
 - [docker/kitematic](https://github.com/docker/kitematic) - Visual Docker Container Management on Mac & Windows
-- [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [juliangarnier/anime](https://github.com/juliangarnier/anime) - JavaScript animation engine
 - [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a web project for Baidu PaddlePaddle, which is an open source deep learning framework running in the browser.
 Paddle.js can either load a pre-trained model, or transforming a model from p
 - [grapheco/InteractiveGraph](https://github.com/grapheco/InteractiveGraph) - InteractiveGraph provides a web-based interactive visualization and analysis framework for large graph data, which may come from a GSON file, or an online Neo4j graph database.
 InteractiveGraph also p